Jsparrow/dashboard/docs/README.md

 ## jSparrow 3.18.0 and jSparrow Maven Plugin 2.15.0 released

-*A poem should go here
-with nice rhyming verses
-there is a reason
-why we do literature in school*

 jSparrow 3.18.0 enriches the refactoring rule set with three additional rules for preventing SQL Injection vulnerabilities and improving performance.

 ### New Rules Improving Security and Performance